Assisted Sales: What are They and Do They Work? 2023

 Types of Assisted Sale

-If you opt for a “cash advance” Assisted Sale (AS), your first step will be to find an investor, developer or other specialist buyer who offers this kind of service.
+If you opt for a cash advance assisted sale, your first step will be to find an investor, developer or other specialist buyer who offers this kind of service.

 You will then draw up a contract with them, setting up the buyer to purchase the property at the end of an agreed term.

-An AS with a cash advance usually works in the following way:
+An assisted house sale with a cash advance usually works in the following way.

 Hidden fees